Introduction: Motorcycle First Aid Kit

 With this you'll have put together a kit better than anything available on the market, all while being relatively compact and actually useful.
 Good job!

 - It's a pain, both to stock and restock your First Aid Kits.
 Not to mention expensive.
-Especially considering that for most people need multiple FAKs (one in the bike, one in the car, one in the wife's car...).
-The absolute biggest recommendation I can make is to buy boxes of 100 individually-sealed doeses (or more) instead of bottles.
-That way you can simply stash a few packets in each FAK, instead of having to buy whole bottle for each bag like you'd have to do if buying at your local supermarket.
+Especially considering that most people will need multiple FAKs (one in the bike, one in the car, one in the wife's car...).
+The absolute biggest recommendation I can make is to buy boxes of 100 (or more) individually-sealed doses instead of bottles.
+That way you can simply stash a few packets in each FAK, instead of having to buy a whole bottle for each bag like you'd have to do if buying at your local supermarket.
 Individual packets are the only way to make a cheap, compact First Aid Kit.
-You can also make packages yourself, but for the cost (and considering sterility, dosing instructions and labeling), it's simply more worthwhile to buy them online.
+You can also make packages yourself, but for the cost (and considering sterility, dosing instructions and labeling), it's simply more worthwhile to buy them online pre-packeted.
 Compared to packaging them yourself, another benefit is that it can avoid a world of headache if law enforcement is ever dubious of the nature of those loose pills you have in zip lock baggies.

 - Another tip, kinda related to the first, is that as long as it's in sealed sterile packaging, it tends to stay sterile.
-You can find plenty of discounted QuikClot packages or other such items recently expired on Ebay that are still perfectly good.
+You can find plenty of discounted QuikClot packages or other such recently-expired items on Ebay that are still perfectly good.
 After all, if you take a tumble on a curve, it's not like the pavement left you a sterile wound to begin with.
 If you know what to look for (and what to avoid), they can be a great way to save money.

 - What about Saline Solution?
 You'll typically see this recommended for motorcycle FAK's, and it makes me wonder if they actually practice what they preach.
 While there isn't anything better for eye or wound irrigation, there is no way you can pack a useful amount as a casual rider not expecting to get into trouble.
-Just use potable water, which you should be carrying anyways.
+Just use potable water, which you should be carrying anyway.

 Step 3: What About Training?

 Doing a CPR course is just a start, but an important one at that.
 Click here to find a CPR course from the American Red Cross near you.
 "Theory-only" classes are worthless (except as a refresher), so make sure to find one that includes classroom practice.
-I've had a friend save a life on the roadway with CPR, so it's definitely worth knowing how to do right.

 Besides CPR, hands-on basic First Aid and Emergency Training is also very important.
 Consider taking a Community Emergency Response Team course in your area.
 They are free, and include both theoretical and hands-on training.
 It's a two day course so you will learn something new, guaranteed.
 Even more so because they are normally taught by firefighters or other such professionals.
-It's definitely a worthwhile experience, and they'll give you a free backpack and some gear for the effort.
+It's definitely a worthwhile experience, and they'll give you a free backpack and some emergency gear for the effort.

 Regarding theory, the truth is that you can find better and more diverse information via Google or Youtube than anyone could encompass in a single book, so there isn't really a need to buy information these days.
 Nonetheless, it can be quicker to jump start the learning process with well-organized, accredited information.
 A great starting point is Blood, Sweat & Gears: Ramblings on Motorcycling and Medicine by Flash Gordon (not thatFlash Gordon, regrettably).
 It's made for motorcyclists, by a motorcyclist, so you'll find some information there that you won't find anywhere else.
 Another, more exhaustive book I liked is the American Medical Association Handbook of First Aid and Emergency Care.
 And finally, another cool option is The Wilderness: First Aid Handbook, because it's compact and the pages are literally waterproof making it a good option to carry with you on longer trips.